How Accident History Affects Car Value

 0 Comments

 A vehicle’s accident history can influence far more than resale price.
 In practice, once structural damage, airbag deployment, or insurance claims appear in records, buyers and dealerships immediately reassess risk.
 That’s why understanding how accident history affects car value is essential before making any purchase decision.
+Real value isn’t just about mileage or trim level.
+Instead, the history behind the vehicle often determines long-term ownership costs, insurance premiums, and buyer confidence.
+For many drivers, the first sign of trouble isn’t visible damage, it’s simply a lower asking price than similar listings.
+That’s when careful research matters most.

 How Accident Severity Changes Resale Value

 Not every accident reduces value equally.
 Minor cosmetic repairs typically lower resale value slightly, while structural damage can reduce it dramatically.
+For example:

 • Light body repair may reduce value by 5–10%